AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/STM32F103C8T6/Readme.md

 | 46 | PB9 | PB9 | TIM4_CH4 | I2C1_SDA / CANTx |
 | 47 | VSS_3 | VSS_3 | - | - |
 | 48 | VDD_3 | VDD_3 | - | - |
-<br>In this readme, individual documentation for each of the tutorial is provided.
+<br><br>In this readme, individual documentation for each of the tutorial is provided.
 ## Index
 ***Pre Setups and Configurations***
 1. Blinky